TanvirChowdhury-22/Dendra2/README.md

-The chromphore_variants folder contains the PDB files of the protonated and deprotonated versions of the chains (A-H)
+The chromophore_variants folder contains the PDB files of the protonated and deprotonated versions of the chains (A-H)